MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/collaborate-as-a-team.md

 5. Type a name and description for the team, and then click **Create**.
 6. Click **Skip**.

+We'll invite users later.
+However, it's important to check the site-level sharing settings for the SharePoint site that is associated with the team.

 ## SharePoint site level sharing settings

+Check the site-level sharing settings to make sure that they allow the type of access that you want for this team.
+For example, if you set the organization-level settings to **Anyone**, but you want all guests to authenticate for this team, then make sure the site-level sharing settings are set to **New and existing guests**.

 To set site-level sharing settings
 1. In the SharePoint admin center, in the left navigation, expand **Sites** and click **Active sites**.